pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - Tutorial - ASG - Manage AWS Auto Scaling Groups.md

-## Get Started and Fix Source Bugs
+## Get Started and Fix Launch Configuration deprecated problem

 This tutorial is based on hashicorp official DOCS [ASG tutorial for AWS services](https://developer.hashicorp.com/terraform/tutorials/aws/aws-asg) and  [GitHub](https://github.com/hashicorp-education/learn-terraform-aws-asg)

-But as the time flows, there is some new problems need to be fixed as follows:
+As the time flows, there is some new problems need to be fixed as follows:
 1. AMI "amzn-ami-hvm-*-x86_64-ebs" no longer exists
 2. Resource `aws_launch_configuration` not supported in AWS from **October 1, 2024**.
 You can reference the [AWS official DOCS](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html)

 In this tutorial, the above problems have been resolved.
-And you have two methods to deploy the codes and validate.
+And you have two methods to validate the codes.
-1. Obtain from my GitHub repo:
+1. Obtain from my personal GitHub repo:
 ```shell
 git clone https://github.com/pikachuSparkle/learn-terraform-aws-asg.git
 cd learn-terraform-aws-asg